Chicago Whiplash & Neck Injury Lawyer

 What may not feel too serious initially, could end up requiring physical therapy or surgery to repair.
 Not only should accident victims seek medical attention immediately following an accident due to the number of serious neck injuries that can happen, but they should contact an experienced car accident attorney right away.
 A consultation with an experienced Chicago whiplash & neck injuries lawyer is also a good idea to make sure you preserve any potential claims and pursue them before it’s too late under Illinois law.

 Neck injuries can be painful and require weeks of physical therapy or even surgery.
 All of this medical treatment will be costly, and it shouldn’t be on the injured party’s shoulders to pay the bills.
 Instead, the person at fault for the collision and injury should be held responsible.
-At Staver Law Group, P.C., we will fight to get you the compensation you deserve while you focus on recovery.
+At Staver Accident Injury Lawyers, P.C., P.C., we will fight to get you the compensation you deserve while you focus on recovery.

 Neck Sprains or Strains